Legislative context for the review

 Who was involved in the review?

-The terms of reference for the review were developed in consultation with an external Stakeholder Advisory Panel with representatives from the following disciplines: air quality research; environmental health research; community engagement; air quality monitoring practitioners from other jurisdictions, and the NSW Office of the Chief Scientist & Engineer.
+The terms of reference for the review were developed in consultation with an external Stakeholder Advisory Panel with representatives from the following disciplines: air quality research; environmental health research; community engagement; air quality monitoring practitioners from other jurisdictions, and the NSW Office of the Chief Scientist and Engineer.

 An independent consultancy was engaged to conduct the review.